 What is the UAD-2 Satellite?

-UAD-2 Satellite is a Firewire 800/400 DSP accelerator that runs the growing library of UAD Powered Plug-Ins.
-UAD plug-ins are widely recognized as the highest quality tools for mixing and mastering on Mac or PC, with an emphasis on emulations of classic analog gear.
+UAD-2 Satellite is a FireWire 800/400 DSP accelerator that runs the growing library of UAD Powered Plug-Ins.
+UAD plug-ins are widely recognized as the highest quality tools for mixing and mastering, with an emphasis on emulations of classic analog gear.
 The UAD-2 Satellite ships with the Analog Classics bundle, which gives you vintage compression, EQ and reverb tools, right out of the box.

-How is the UAD-2 Satellite different from UAD-2 DSP Acclerator Cards?
+How is the UAD-2 Satellite different from UAD-2 DSP Accelerator Cards?

 The UAD-2 DSP Accelerator Cards are made for PCIe slots in a desktop computer or expansion chassis.
-UAD-2 Satellite, on the other hand, is an external DSP unit (with power supply) that connects to Intel-based iMacs, MacBook Pros and Mac minis via a Firewire 800 or Firewire 400 port.
+UAD-2 Satellite, on the other hand, is an external DSP unit (with power supply) that connects to Intel-based iMacs, MacBook Pros and 64-bit Windows 7-based PCs via a FireWire 800 or FireWire 400 connection.
+(Note that Windows 7 PCs require an additional PCIe-to-FireWire adaptor.)
 Both the UAD-2 PCIe and UAD-2 Satellite systems can run the full library of UAD-2 Powered Plug-Ins.
 The differences between the two products are primarily their different connection protocols.
-PCIe has more bandwidth and lower latency than Firewire, but Firewire is more convenient and portable, and is generally available on most Mac notebooks and all-in-one iMac computers.
+PCIe has greater bandwidth and lower latency than FireWire, but FireWire is more convenient and portable.

 I already own a UAD-2 PCIe system, can I add UAD-2 Satellite to that system?

-Yes, UAD-2 Satellite works just like any other UAD-2 PCIe card, whereby you can add a card to a “group” and the UAD plug-ins will be authorized for all UAD devices in the group.
-Groups can contain up to 4 UAD-2 devices.
-By adding a UAD-2 Satellite to your group, you can "take your plug-ins with you," mixing your sessions in other studios, etc.
+Yes, UAD-2 Satellite works just like any other UAD-2 PCIe card, whereby you can add a card to your My.Uaudio “system” and the UAD plug-ins will be authorized for all UAD devices in that system.
+Systems can contain up to four UAD-2 devices.
+By adding a UAD-2 Satellite to your system, you can "take your plug-ins with you" and mix your sessions in other studios, etc.

 Can I use multiple UAD-2 Satellite units together in the same system?

 Yes.
-As of UAD v5.9.0, connecting two UAD-2 Satellite units together in a single system is a supported configuration.
+Connecting two UAD-2 Satellite units together in a single system is a supported configuration.
 We are actively investigating support for more than two UAD-2 Satellite units.

 How many plug-ins can I run on a UAD-2 Satellite?

 No!
-You can enjoy full use of the Firewire 800 bandwidth, even when daisy chaining Firewire 400 devices.
-Just connect UAD-2 Satellite directly to the 800 port on the Mac.
+You can enjoy full use of the FireWire 800 bandwidth, even when daisy chaining FireWire 400 devices.
+Just connect UAD-2 Satellite first in your chain.

 No, the UAD-2 Satellite requires use of the included power supply.
 The power supply includes removable AC connectors for use in different regions of the world, so UAD-2 Satellite can work anywhere.